litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Description ==

-The LiteSpeed Cache Plugin for WordPress (LSCWP) is a PHP-based plugin that communicates with your installation of LiteSpeed Web Server (LSWS) and its built-in page cache, LSCache.
+The LiteSpeed Cache Plugin for WordPress (LSCWP) is a PHP-based plugin that communicates with your installation of LiteSpeed Web Server and its built-in page cache, LSCache.

-Because LSCache is built directly into LSWS, overhead is significantly reduced and caching can be done more efficiently than with other PHP-based caches.
+Because LSCache is built directly into the server, overhead is significantly reduced and caching can be done more efficiently than with other PHP-based caches.

 = Installation =

-1. Install `LiteSpeed Web Server Enterprise` (LSWS) or `OpenLiteSeed` (OLS) [Free].
+1. Install LiteSpeed Web Server Enterprise with LSCache Module or OpenLiteSpeed with cache module [Free].

-2. Install `LiteSpeed Cache` and activate.
+2. Install the LiteSpeed Cache for WordPress plugin and activate it.

-3. Goto `LiteSpeed Cache` -> `Settings`, make sure the option `Enable LiteSpeed Cache` is `Enable`.
+3. From the WordPress Dashboard, navigate to *LiteSpeed Cache -> Settings*, make sure the option *Enable LiteSpeed Cache* is set to `Enable`.
 4. Enjoy!

-= Instructions for LiteSpeed Web Server Enterprise (LSWS) =
+= Notes for LiteSpeed Web Server Enterprise =

-1. Make sure that your license includes the LSCache module enabled.
+* Make sure that your license includes the LSCache module.
 A [2-CPU trial license with LSCache module](https://www.litespeedtech.com/products/litespeed-web-server/download/get-a-trial-license "trial license") is available for free for 15 days.

-2. The server must be configured to have caching enabled.
-If you are the server admin, [click here](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:common_installation#web_server_configuration).
-Otherwise request that the server admin configure the cache root for the server.
+* The server must be configured to have caching enabled.
+If you are the server admin, [click here](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:common_installation#web_server_configuration) for instructions.
+Otherwise, please request that the server admin configure the cache root for the server.

-= Instructions for OpenLiteSpeed (OLS) =
+= Notes for OpenLiteSpeed =

 * This integration utilizes OLS's cache module.
 * If it is a fresh OLS installation, the easiest way to integrate is to use [ols1clk](http://open.litespeedtech.com/mediawiki/index.php/Help:1-Click_Install).
-If using an existing WordPress installation, use the --wordpresspath parameter.
+If using an existing WordPress installation, use the `--wordpresspath` parameter.

-* If OLS and WordPress are already installed, please follow the instructions [How To Set Up LSCache For WordPress](http://open.litespeedtech.com/mediawiki/index.php/Help:How_To_Set_Up_LSCache_For_WordPress).
+* If OLS and WordPress are both already installed, please follow the instructions in [How To Set Up LSCache For WordPress](http://open.litespeedtech.com/mediawiki/index.php/Help:How_To_Set_Up_LSCache_For_WordPress).

-Additional plugin features:
+= Performance Optimization =

+= Plugin Features =

+LiteSpeed Web Server Enterprise, LiteSpeed Web ADC and OpenLiteSpeed:

-* Automatic page caching greatly improves site performance
+* Automatic page caching to greatly improve site performance
-* Automatically purge related pages based on certain events
+* Automatic purge of related pages based on certain events
-* Smart preload crawler with support to SEO friendly sitemap
+* Smart preload crawler with support for SEO-friendly sitemap
-* Cache logged in users with private cache
+* Private cache for logged-in users
-* Cache WordPress REST API calls
+* Caching of WordPress REST API calls
-* Cache desktop and mobile views separately
+* Separate caching of desktop and mobile views
-* Scheduled Purge URLs at a certain time
+* Ability to schedule purge for specified URLs at specified time of day
 * Support for HTTP/2 & HTTPS out-of-box
-* Single Site and Multi Sites support
+* Single Site and Multi Site support
-* Supports WooCommerce and bbPress
+* Support for  WooCommerce and bbPress
 * Simple API system that enables other plugins to easily integrate with cache and operate cache functionalities.
-* No Cache configuration by URI, Categories, Tags, Cookies, and User Agents
+* No-Cache configuration by URI, Categories, Tags, Cookies, and User Agents
+* Attractive, easy-to-understand interface

+LiteSpeed Web Server Enterprise Edition and LiteSpeed Web ADC Only:

-* Works with LiteSpeed Web ADC in clustered environments.
+* Support for clustered environments via LiteSpeed Web ADC
-* Nice looking :)

 = Known Compatible Plugins =